Rob-Alex/Meadows/README.md

 # MEADOWS

-**MEADOWS** is a finite difference time domain (FDTD) solver developed in Rust.
+**MEADOWS** is a finite volume solver developed in Rust.
 It's designed for simulating electromagnetic wave propagation and interaction in various environments.
 The project aims to provide a flexible and efficient platform for both academic research and industrial applications in the field of computational electromagnetics.

 ## Project Objectives